 Council and media enquiries welcomed - information for the media is here .
 You can contact the National Coordinator, Rhys Taylor ph: 03 6938726 firstname.lastname@example.org or approach the Trust chair: Tony Moore, Sustainability Advisor at Christchurch City Council.

 The Sustainable Living programme previously ran as an evening class series and/or single-topic workshops - thousands have taken part across NZ.
 Whilst these still run in some areas (for example in Hamilton City, Hutt City, and Timaru District) we find many of the likely users are web-savvy folk these days and would like to download learning materials for use in their household, or to share with friends, neighbours or workmates in a learning group.
 Transition Town groups and Environment Centres have been early users of this approach.

-During 2016 the Trust's experts have re-written our education materials ready for this group learning approach to 'future living skills', and offer them free to residents in the participating districts - to get access you simply register once through your district or city gateway page on this site.
-Six topics are completed and two in final edit by Christmas - meanwhile previous editions are still available so all 8 topics are still covered.
+During 2016-2017 the Trust's experts have re-written our education materials ready for this group learning approach to 'future living skills', and offer them free to residents in the participating districts - to get access you simply register once through your district or city gateway page on this site.
+Six topics are completed and two in final edit by February - meanwhile previous editions are still available on 'enerny' and 'water' topics, so all eight are still covered.

-Not all districts across NZ are members of the programme, so if you have checked there and find your locality is not yet covered, there is a second option of paying $39 to use the materials for nine months, as an individual subscriber.
+Not all districts across NZ are members of the programme, so if you have checked there and find your locality is not yet covered, there is a second option of paying $39 to use the materials for a year, as an individual subscriber.
 To request this and arrange payment, email email@example.com

 The learning makes a difference, says research